 Since we were both transported away from the scene by ambulance with no family or friends in the area, we had little to no record of what had happened.
 Even something as simple as getting a copy of the police report turned out to be a hassle, and when we finally got it, major details were missing.
 I always ignorantly assumed that after an accident, everything just gets taken care of by all the trained professionals in their various fields, but that’s not the case at all.
 The level of advocacy required to find your way through the aftermath of an accident is astounding, even for two capable, self-sufficient adults.

 In the background of everything going on, I was also dealing with a toxic work environment that only heightened with the many unexpected inconveniences of our accident, so I started job searching despite not being in the best state-of-mind for another big life shakeup.
 Chris was also struggling with workplace stresses and the physical demands of his job as a uniform delivery driver – which he had only taken as a way to have weekends off while we started our business – but he started entertaining the idea of making a switch too.
 He had sworn off the restaurant industry after almost 20 years as a professional chef, but suddenly the stability of one kitchen and one job versus managing a day-job and a side-hustle sounded more and more appealing.

-One year, two new jobs, two new vehicles, 70 lost pounds found, and one closed startup business later, here we are, and here’s what I’ve learned from this experience:
+One year, two new jobs, two new vehicles, 70 pounds lost-and-found, and one closed startup business later, here we are, and here’s what I’ve learned from this experience: